yulanvanoppen/queueing_book/progs/README.rst

 I make the figures with

 * python, and its libraries scipy, numpy, matplotlib, matplotlibtikz,
+* pweave
 * latex.

-The python scripts contain the python code to make a tikz figure.
-I use ``testing_ground.tex`` to test the tikz code.
+The python scripts contain the python code to make tikz code for a figure and save it to a file.
+Then I input the file in ``testing_ground.tex`` and test the tikz code with

+  > pdflatex testing_ground.tex

 Once I am happy about the figure I include it in the book.

-To make the output
+In the book I typically mention the script that I used to make the figure.

+As an example

-  > python3 reflected_random_walk.py && pdflatex testing_ground.tex
+  > python3 reflected_random_walk.py
+  > pdflatex reflected_random_walk.tx